 DAY TOUR OPTIONS:

 - Miami – If you get a Miami hop-on hop-off bus pass, you’ll find that it includes an airboat ride in the Everglades.
-For something more in-depth, you can do a half-day airboat adventure tour or a full-day Biscayne and Everglades tour.
+For something more in-depth, you can do a half-day airboat adventure tour.

-- Orlando – While Orlando is not as close to the national park as Miami, you can still see the Everglades by doing an airboat tour of the Everglades headwaters or a full-day Everglades and Miami adventure tour.
+- Orlando – While Orlando is not as close to the national park as Miami, you can still see the Everglades by doing a half-day Everglades package.

 When to go